ActivityWatch/activitywatch.github.io/donate.md

 **Choose how you want to help:**

 ### Supporter — $5/month
 Recurring support keeps the project alive.
 Pay for infrastructure, fund regular development, and help us plan beyond the next release.
 Small amounts add up fast — if every active user contributed $5/month, ActivityWatch would have a full-time team.
+Your name gets listed on our [sponsors page](/sponsors/).

 ### Champion — $25+ one-time
 Make a statement that ActivityWatch matters to you.
 One-time contributions help us take on larger expenses: desktop app rewrites, platform expansions, and the features you've been asking for.
+Your name gets listed on our [sponsors page](/sponsors/).

-### Believer — $50/year or $120/3-year
+### Believer — $50/year
 Commit to the long game.
-Annual and multi-year supporters give us the confidence to plan ahead and invest in the features that take time to get right.
+Annual supporters give us the confidence to plan ahead and invest in the features that take time to get right.
 Believers get listed on our [sponsors page](/sponsors/) with special recognition.

 ---